chris-jam-mcgee/personal-site/src/content/projects/nrg.md

 ![Project preview](/nrg.png)

 **Overview:**
-[NRG](https://www.nrg.com) is an American energy company.
+[NRG](https://www.nrg.com) is an American energy company based in Houston, Texas and Princeton, New Jersey.
 I worked on the pricing team that maintained an engine which would process tens of thousands of customers daily.
 These responsibilities grew to include all of the team's DevOps needs as our efforts to streamline deployments increased.

 ## Technology Stack

-- Frontend: Default
+- Frontend: Django
 - Backend: Python, Django,
 - Databases: Oracle DB, Postgres
 - CI/CD: Jenkins, Azure Pipelines, AWS Codebuild